 21. Explain the concept of scoped styles in Vue.js.

-Scoped styles in Vue.js are a feature that allows you to define component-specific styles that are scoped to that particular component only.
-By using the scoped attribute in the <style> tag of a component, Vue.js automatically adds a unique identifier to each CSS class or selector in that component’s styles.
+tag of a component, Vue.js automatically adds a unique identifier to each CSS class or selector in that component’s styles.
 This ensures that the styles defined in one component do not affect other components in the application, promoting encapsulation and preventing unintended style conflicts.

 22. How can you handle route-based code splitting in Vue.js?